a1kens/aikensdev/README.md

-# 👋 Hi there, I'm Parth!
+# 👋 Hi there, I'm aikensdev!

 ## 🌐 About Me
 I am a  Full-stack Developer based in Spain, skilled in JavaScript (React.js) and more.